archibaldmilton/Girellu/Resources/screenshot-setup/README.md

 ### Install Sol WeatherFX

 Download [Sol][3] through RaceDepartment.
 Sol supports drag and drop installation with Content Manager.
-Use Sol *Install Guide* PDF to set up Sol.
+Use Sol "Install Guide" PDF to set up Sol.

 >For Sol troubleshooting, seek assistance in the [Sol Discord server][4].
 The Sol Discord server does have experimental versions, which are not released on RaceDepartment.
 Using an experimental Sol version will not negatively impact filter functionality.

 ### Install Filters
 Most filters have support for drag and drop installation with Content Manager.
 For manual installation, go to Assetto Corsa's Steam file directory (not the document directory,) and drag the following files into their respective location:

-For the filter `.INI` files
+For filter `.INI` files

 	\assettocorsa\system\cfg\ppfilters

-For the `.LUA` files that may come with a filter package
+For `.LUA` files that may come with a filter package

 	\assettocorsa\system\cfg\ppfilters\sol_custom_configs